roshan-c/aita2tiktok/README.md

 # Reddit AITA to TikTok TTS Generator

-This project automates the process of converting Reddit AITA (Am I The Asshole?) stories into TTS (Text-to-Speech) audio files for creating TikTok storytime videos.
-It fetches top stories from r/AmItheAsshole, generates high-quality TTS using Microsoft Edge's voice synthesis, and creates corresponding subtitle files.
+This project automates the process of converting Reddit AITA (Am I The Asshole?) stories into TTS (Text-to-Speech) audio files and story images for creating TikTok storytime videos.
+It fetches top stories from r/AmItheAsshole, generates high-quality TTS using Microsoft Edge's voice synthesis, creates corresponding subtitle files, and generates story images with titles and stats.

 ## Features